jtbonhomme/gameserver-websocket/README.md

 * `start`: game started for example
 * `join`: player (name provided in data) joined a game
 * `registration`: new player registered (name provided in data)
+* `rpc`: all players are expected to perform a remote procedure call

 ### RPC